etejada04/Phishing-Game-Final/README.md

 5. [Useful links](#useful-links)

 ## Requirements
-For this phase of the game is required to retrieve the following data:
+The game is required to showcase the following information:
-*  Images (max.
-5 for each game)
+*  Images and URLs (max.
+5 for each game) of different sites hosted in Avast CDN.
+The data has to be shown uniquely and randomly.
-*  URLs
+*  Information if the image is real or fake (combine real and fake - i.e. not only real images in one game).
-*  Information if the image is real or fake (combine real and fake - i.e. not only real images in one game)
+* Highlight errors in images.

 ## How to run the app on server
 ```console